These are the 11 best cities to visit in March

 Want spring-time heat?
 Dubai’s a great choice for guaranteed sunshine and temperatures in the mid to high 20s in March.

-The month also celebrates the Dubai Food Festival and the Dubai World Cup, so there’s plenty to keep you entertained during your trip.
+The month also celebrates the Dubai World Cup on 30 March, so and there's plenty to keep you entertained during your trip.

 Tromso